 Our CEO: William S. White

-William S. White, in his role as president and CEO of the Charles Stewart Mott Foundation, is a frequent speaker on a wide range of issues related to the field of philanthropy and the management of private foundations.
+William S. White, in his role as chairman and CEO of the Charles Stewart Mott Foundation, is a frequent speaker on a wide range of issues related to the field of philanthropy and the management of private foundations.

 In addition, each year he authors an annual message that appears in the Foundation's annual report; topics have ranged from the need for openness and accountability and appropriate governance to the importance of maintaining a long-term focus on one's grantmaking.